JustinasBliujus/Task-Two/README.md

-# V1.1 #
+# V1.2 #

-Additions in this version of the project: struct updated to class.
+Additions in this version of the project:
-O1,O2 and O3 flags compared.
-Struct and class performance analytics.
+Rule of five methods added.

 # Previous releases #